youssefibrahim138/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -n -a Display current directory in long format with hidden files and user ID mkdir command used to make directory mv command used to move or rename files or direcotries
+ls -n -a Display current directory in long format with hidden files and user ID mkdir command used to make directory mv command used to move or rename files or direcotries rm command used to remove a file or direcotries